-If you don't qualify for a balance transfer credit card, or know you’ll need a few years before paying down the debt you've accumulated, a balance transfer loan could be a good option.
-A balance transfer loan is a type of personal loan that offers great value in consolidating multiple debts, often at lower rates.
+If you know you’ll need a few years before paying down your debt, a balance transfer personal loan could be a better option.
+This is a type of personal loan that allows you to consolidate multiple debts, often at a lower interest rate when compared to credit cards.
 In addition to the savings and convenience of one single, easy-to-manage payment, choosing a balance transfer loan can help increase your credit score over time.
-For example, on average, many LendingClub members with balance transfer loans see an increase in their credit score while saving each month.1
+Many LendingClub members who choose balance transfer loans see an increase in their credit score while saving money with a lower APR.1

 There’s a lot to think about when you’re evaluating pros and cons of a personal loan versus a credit card.
 Before you choose, you’ll want to consider how much money you need and how quickly you can pay it off.
 Then compare interest rates and fees, and weigh the overall cost of each borrowing option.
 Once you decide, look for credit cards that meet your needs, or compare online lenders for the most competitively priced personal loan you can afford.
 LendingClub offers personal loans with no prepayment penalties or application fees, along with fixed interest rates and monthly payments.
 Not only that, you could have your loan in as little as a few days and use your it to improve your credit score over time.1

 Still have questions?
 Some of these commonly asked questions may provide the answer.

 How are personal loans different from credit cards?